-Bosnia and Herzegovina: EnC to initiate proceedings against BiH over TPP Tuzla unit 7 state guarantee13.
-December 2019. / SEE Energy News
+Bosnia and Herzegovina: EnC to initiate proceedings against BiH over TPP Tuzla unit 7 state guarantee, SEE Energy News

 After the Energy Community (EnC) Secretariat has terminated negotiations with the Government of the Federation of Bosnia and Herzegovina (FBiH), it also announces the initiation of proceedings against the state, over the state aid for the financing of the construction of unit 7 at coal-fired thermal power plant Tuzla.

 Director of the Secretariat Janez Kopac said that, although it is unknown whether this will affect Chinese financial institutions, any European or US bank that might be interested in financing the projects will know to stay clear of it, because opened infringement procedure means that there are serious issues regarding the project.